conda/conda-docs/docs/source/build_tutorials/pkgs.rst

 commands, but for pyinstrument, any changes are optional.

 What are these three files?
-    **meta.yaml:** contains all the metadata in the recipe.
+    **meta.yaml:** Contains all the metadata in the recipe.
 Only package/name and package/version are required; everything else is optional.
-    **build.sh:** environment and other variables for Unix and Mac - whether 32 or 64-bit, path info, etc.
+    **build.sh:** Environment and other variables for Unix and Mac - whether 32 or 64-bit, path info, etc.
-    **bld.bat:** the same environment and other variables for Windows.
+    **bld.bat:** The same environment and other variables for Windows.

 Now that you have the skeleton ready, you can use the conda build tool.
 Let’s try it: